The Architecture Becomes Visible

 The Legislative Layer

-While Warsh was being confirmed and Air Force One was landing in Beijing, the Senate Banking Committee released revised CLARITY Act text and advanced the bill toward markup.
-The Digital Asset Market CLARITY Act would establish a federal regulatory framework for cryptocurrencies and digital assets, clarify the division of authority between the CFTC and the SEC, and, when paired with stablecoin legislation, impose reserve, capital, liquidity, and supervisory requirements on payment stablecoin issuers.
+The Digital Asset Market CLARITY Act establishes a federal regulatory framework for cryptocurrencies and digital assets, clarifies the division of authority between the CFTC and the SEC, and, when paired with the GENIUS Act already signed into law, imposes reserve, capital, liquidity, and supervisory requirements on payment stablecoin issuers.

 What This Means Together

-The system does not need a conspiracy.
-It needs aligned incentives.
 Identity, money, rails, and law are converging in ways that make transactions more traceable, more programmable, and more governable.
 The architecture is not coming.
-It is already being assembled, in public, right now.
+It is already being assembled in public, and the week of May 12 to 15, 2026, is when it became impossible to look at the pieces separately.

 WHAT YOU CAN DO